Yuri-IQI/Quagmire-VV/README.md

 # Quagmire

-This is Quagmire, a Map Browser Game that presents interfaces through which you can interact with a fictional world by trading goods.
+This is Quagmire, a browser game about trading goods between cities of a fictional world through a map.
-Quagmire also has an offline version for visualising your interaction with its world through charts.
+The game also contains a page with charts for visualising some of the interactions with the world through data.

+## Online Access
+The site is currently online on GitHub Pages, to access it [click here](https://yuri-crt.github.io/Quagmire-VV/).
+The page might take a while to render and the site was developed for the firefox desktop browser, but it should work on other browsers as well.

 ## Actions
 The game allow the following actions: